What if the mightiest word is love? —Elizabeth Alexander

 If we are going to keep using that word instead of finding an alternative, then we need to repeat it until we strip it of its current social meaning and restore it to its original power.

 Because true love is actually true power, the best kind there is.
-It is the most formidable weapon you can conceive, and the only thing that brings relief at the definitive moment when you have to drop your social veneer and face that eternity out there.
+It is the most formidable weapon one can imagine, and the only thing that brings relief at the definitive moment when we have to drop our social veneer and face that eternity out there.

 It is love that destroys worlds and love that creates them over again.
 You don’t mess with love.
 You can’t buy it, you can’t kill it, you can’t use it for any petty personal purpose.
 Nostalgia is the self-serving antithesis of love, because it drives us away from the treasures of the present, and love is always here and now.